CRISIS RESPONSE SERVICES – Thunder Bay: 807-346-8282 | District / Toll-Free: 1-866-888-8988

 These positions are within OPSEU Local 720 Bargaining Unit

-Canadian Mental Health Association – Thunder Bay Branch is a non-profit service provider working to ensure mental health services are available for all.
+Who we are: Canadian Mental Health Association – Thunder Bay Branch is a non-profit service provider working to ensure mental health services are available for all.
 CMHA Thunder Bay is committed to providing quality services for all of Northwestern Ontario residents where all staff strive to protect and promote mental health for all through healthy lifestyle and exemplary recovery focused approach improving upon each individual’s well-being.

-The Crisis Response Worker assists individuals experiencing a mental health crisis to resume community functioning.
+What is the job: The Crisis Response Worker assists individuals experiencing a mental health crisis to resume community functioning.
 Specific responsibilities include information and referral assistance, crisis assessment, interventions and supports, brief crisis counselling and on site crisis intervention, emergency referrals, and follow-ups.
 The work of the Crisis Response worker is guided in practice to apply the principles of “Recovery” and Psychiatric Rehabilitation Approach Technology.

 What will you do day to day?